This site uses cookies

 2. Determining police and crime objectives

-• This Scheme is a record of the formal delegations that are in effect at the time of its publication, it will be reviewed regularly to ensure it is still appropriate or if regulations require formal changes to be The scheme is intended to strike a balance between giving the Chief Constable, Chief Executive and Chief Financial Officers reasonable managerial freedom and retaining the Commissioner’s ability both to hold the Constabulary to account and to give managerial direction to the Office of the Police and Crime Commissioner [OPCC].
-The scheme is intended to ensure that the decision-making process provides good value for money.
+• This Scheme is a record of the formal delegations that are in effect at the time of its publication; it will be reviewed annually to ensure it is still appropriate, or if regulations require formal changes to be made.
+The Scheme is intended to strike a balance between giving the Chief Constable, Chief Executive and Chief Financial Officer reasonable managerial freedom and retaining the Commissioner’s ability both to hold the Constabulary to account and to give managerial direction to the Office of the Police and Crime Commissioner (the OPCC).
+The Scheme is intended to ensure that the decision-making process provides good value for

 • The officers to whom matters are delegated are as follows: